Brâncuși: the Father of Modernism returns to Berlin after 50 years [unklar art review]

 Then, I was impressed by Endless Column (Coloana Infinitului) and The Kiss — simple in form, yet profound in meaning: humanity reaching for the stars, always searching, endlessly aiming for love and perfection.

-I left the Neue Nationalgalerie Berlin feeling both grateful and overwhelmed.
+I left Neue Nationalgalerie Berlin feeling both grateful and overwhelmed.
 This is an exhibition I can only highly recommend — and one that stands as a real collaborative effort between Germany, România, and France.

 Will definitely return before August 9.
 Brâncuși has a way of reshaping the mind — quietly, but deeply.